Skip to content

 Portion sizes

 Healthier diets are not just about what we eat, but also how much we eat.
-Portions have tended to increase in size over many years, a global phenomenon leading to ‘portion distortion’ or the normalising of unnecessarily larger portions.
-In addition to improving our products, we also help people understand what an appropriate portion size looks like to enable them to make informed choices:
+Portions have tended to increase in size over many years – a global phenomenon that has led to ‘portion distortion’ or the normalising of unnecessarily larger portions.
+In addition to improving our products, we also help people understand what an appropriate portion size looks like, enabling them to make informed choices.

 • We ensure that our marketing and point-of-sale communications encourage appropriate portion sizes.
 We aim to demonstrate what a reasonable serving looks like as part of a healthy diet, considering the setting and intended consumer.

-• We provide key information on pack, adhere to regulations in line with our nutrition labelling policy (Opens in a pop-up window ) and comply with local labelling requirements.
+• We provide key information on pack, adhere to regulations in line with our nutrition labelling position (PDF 91.85 KB) (Opens in a pop-up window ) and comply with local labelling requirements.
 This ensures consumers have the information they need to make informed decisions.

 Back to top